emilypx/appfair.github.io/index.md

 ### How can I open and debug the app in Xcode?

-You can open the `App.xcworkspace` file in `Xcode.app`, which is a workspace that is pre-configured to use your own `/App/` fork's swift package, as well as containing an `.xcodeproj` file that is necessary for the building and packaging of the app's release artifacts.
+You can open the `App.xcworkspace` file in `Xcode.app`, which is a workspace that is pre-configured to use your own `/App/` fork's swift package, as well as containing a `project.xcodeproj` file that is necessary for the building and packaging of the app's release artifacts.

 All your code, however, must reside in the SPM package itself, which is your `/App/` fork's `Sources/App/` folder.

-Do not edit the `App.xcodeproj` folder directly, since it doesn't link to swift package folder.
-Any changes made either the `App.xcworkspace` or `App.xcodeproj` files will be ignored during the fair-ground's `integrate` phase, so you should avoid making changes there that are meant to be included in the app's eventual build.
+Do not edit the `project.xcodeproj` folder directly, since it doesn't reference the swift package folder, and thus cannot build on its own without the surrounding workspace.
+Any changes made either the `App.xcworkspace` or `project.xcodeproj` files will be ignored during the fair-ground's `I-R` phases, so you should avoid making changes there that are meant to be included in the app's eventual build.
 Instead, you should prefer to use the `Package.swift` manifest as well as local resources for the customization of your app's metadata.

 ### What can I change in the Package.swift file?

 The `Package.swift` for your `/APP-ORG/App` fork is expected to conform to the structural conventions of App Fair apps.
 As such, the outline of the `Package.swift` file cannot be changed, but some of the elements, such as the package dependencies, can be edited.
-These requirements are enforces with a number of `precondition` statements at the end of the `Package.swift` file; these must not be removed or altered.
+These requirements are enforces with a number of `precondition` statements at the end of the `Package.swift` file.
+These should not be removed or altered, but the `I-R` phases will add them back in to ensure that any PR contains a valid package structure.

 Note that these restrictions only apply to the `Package.swift` in the `/APP-ORG/App` fork itself, and not to the `Package.swift` for any dependent packages.
 The App Fair does not analyze any of your transitive dependences other than to enforce that they do not include binary targets, so any valid SPM `Package.swift` can be used as a dependency, provided it is available for both `macOS` and `iOS`.